|Nutrition Facts (per serving)|

 - 1 tablespoon plus 1 teaspoon Parmesan cheese (finely grated)

 - 12 eggs

 - 1/4 cup butter

-- Keep warm in a 200˚F oven while you repeat Step 2 to make 3 additional omelets with the remaining ingredients.
+Keep warm in a 200 F oven while you repeat the process to create additional omelets with the remaining ingredients.
 Serve omelets warm.